RollingTL/outline-captcha/README.md

  ![Outline capture](/samples/outline.png "title")

 Light weight captcha image generator for php based web projects.
-It consists of just one file and tree sample fonts.
+It consists of just one file and three sample fonts.
 ImageMagic is used for image generation.

 ## How it looks
 ### Default settings